hungsu/quartz/content/_index.md

 If none of that is appealing, you might want to just browse [all my notes](/notes), or press `Control` + `K` to search!

+This site doesn't use ads, cookies, or analytics and never will.
+I'm privacy first.

 ## Blog, sort of

 ### 2022
+July 17: My first [Time timer](notes/Time timer) arrived!

 July 9: I watched [Jurassic World: Dominion](notes/Jurassic_World_Dominion).
 It was reasonably fun, but I have thoughts.

 July 7: This version of my notes is live, using [Quartz](notes/Quartz%20by%20Jacky)!